test-coverage-enforce-bot/siddhi-execution-unique/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">unique.key</td>
-        <td style="vertical-align: top; word-wrap: break-word">The attribute that should be checked for uniqueness.If multiple attributes need to be checked, you can specify them as a comma-separated list.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The attribute that should be checked for uniqueness.
+If there are more than one parameter to check for uniqueness, it can be specified as an array by comma separation</td>
         <td style="vertical-align: top"></td>
         <td style="vertical-align: top">INT<br>LONG<br>FLOAT<br>BOOL<br>DOUBLE</td>
         <td style="vertical-align: top">No</td>